dmbarbour/wikilon/docs/AwelonLang.md

 I propose `(trace)` annotation to serve as a basis for conventional printf style debugging.
 For example, `[message](trace)` would evaluate to simply `[Msg]` but would implicitly copy the message to a second stream.
 Traced outputs could easily be rendered within the same program by prepending a comment like `[message](a2)d` to the evaluated program.

 Of course, tracing is invasive and is not ideal for debugging in general.
-Configuring words or `(@gate)` annotations to operate as breakpoints or frame separators, or even just profiling their use, is much less invasive, but pays for that in management of the debug configuration.
+Configuring words or certain annotations to operate as breakpoints or frame separators, or even just profile their use, is much less invasive but requires a more sophisticated configuration.

 ## Static Typing